 This task is only available through a command line interface.
-It is not available from the diagnostic menu nor from IBM eServer hardware standalone diagnostics.
+It is not available from the diagnostic menu nor from stand-alone diagnostics.

 The fault indicators are used to identify a fault with the system.
 These indicators may be set automatically by hardware, firmware, or diagnostics when a fault is detected in the system.